SIGTERM-015/dnsfik/README.md

 ### 🔗 Traefik Integration

-The service can automatically create DNS records from your Traefik Host rules.
+The service can automatically create DNS records from your Traefik Host rules for your Docker containers.

 #### Important Notes

 - Traefik integration must be explicitly enabled with `USE_TRAEFIK_LABELS=true`
-- DNS records are only created for services with `traefik.enable=true`
+- DNS records are only created for containers with `traefik.enable=true`
 - DNS settings can be overridden using explicit dns.cloudflare.\* labels
 - Multiple hosts in a single rule are supported and will create separate DNS records
 - CNAME records require explicit content to be specified